curv3d/curv/docs/language/Language.md

 > The `assoc_list` is a list of `[key,value]` pairs.
 > Find the first pair with the specified key, and return the associated value.
 > If the key is not found, return `null`.
+> (Name conflicts with OpenSCAD integer lookup table function: use `find`?
+> or `search`?)
+Called lookup in Haskell, member in Scheme, assoc in Lisp.

 `flatten(L)`
 > Flatten a nested list of arbitrary depth to a flat list of non-list elements.